Stellium in Astrology

 Reading the planets individually and as a unit

-Some astrologers read a stellium as a single dominant signature; others read each planet separately.
+Some astrologers read a stellium as a single dominant signature; others read each planet or eligible body separately.
 Both are correct and both miss something done in isolation.
-The shared sign creates thematic unity, but each planet still expresses its own function.
+The shared sign creates thematic unity, but each body still expresses its own function.

-Practical approach: read each planet in the stellium on its own terms first (by function, by aspects outside the stellium, by house), then read the stellium as a whole.
-The first read captures the planetary functions; the second captures the gravitational pull of the shared sign.
+Practical approach: read each body in the stellium on its own terms first, then read the stellium as a whole.
+The first read captures the individual functions; the second captures the gravitational pull of the shared sign.
 Natives with stelliums typically recognize themselves in both readings, which is how you know the approach works.

 Sign stellium vs house stellium: different things, often confused

-A sign stellium concentrates three or more planets in one zodiac sign.
-A house stellium concentrates three or more planets in one house, regardless of sign.
+A sign stellium concentrates three or more eligible chart bodies in one zodiac sign.
+A house stellium concentrates three or more eligible bodies in one house, regardless of sign.
 These are different configurations and they read differently, even though some software labels both as stelliums without distinction.

 Sign stelliums amplify a thematic mode.
-Three planets in Virgo colors the chart with Virgo's signatures (precision, service, analysis) regardless of which houses those planets occupy.
+Three bodies in Virgo color the chart with Virgo's signatures (precision, service, analysis) regardless of which houses those bodies occupy.
 House stelliums amplify a life area.
-Three planets in the 6th house concentrate attention on work, health, and daily routines regardless of which signs the planets occupy.
-When a stellium is both sign and house (three planets in Virgo that all happen to land in the 6th house), the effect is compounded: thematic mode and life area align, and the native's life often visibly centers on that combined focus.
+Three bodies in the 6th house concentrate attention on work, health, and daily routines regardless of which signs the bodies occupy.
+When a stellium is both sign and house (three bodies in Virgo that all happen to land in the 6th house), the effect is compounded: thematic mode and life area align, and the native's life often visibly centers on that combined focus.

 What counts as a stellium and what does not